How to Handle a Reverse Mortgage in Probate?

 The Four Available Options

-Reverse Mortgages are regulated by the U.S. Department of Housing and Urban Development (HUD).
+Reverse Mortgage works are regulated by the U.S. Department of Housing and Urban Development (HUD).

 Option 1: Pay off the Loan

 In a buoyant real estate market, the home’s value is often higher than the amount owed on the existing mortgage.
 This can be assessed by contacting a real estate professional who can advise on the most probable selling price.
 If the heirs decide to take the home, they can elect to pay off the reverse mortgage loan and get title to the property.
+The reverse mortgage becomes due and payable to the lender when the borrower passes.
+Thus, the borrower or their estate at the time of the borrower’s death may end up owing the reverse mortgage company a significantly large amount of money than the borrower initially borrowed or received.
 The heir could refinance the new loan or settle the remaining loan balance out of pocket from their resources.
 The heirs would have to choose between paying the loan or 95% of the current appraised value, whichever amount is lower.

 Option 2: Sell the Property and Pay off the Reverse Mortgage

 If the heirs intend to sell the house, they have to make sure they change the title to their names before selling.

 A reverse mortgage is a non-recourse loan.
 This means that the heir or the eligible non-borrowing spouse is never for any shortfall on the loan.
 If the property sells for an amount lesser than what is owed on the mortgage, the lender cannot look to the heir to make up the difference.
 There is usually an insurance policy in place to cover the shortfall.
 However, the sale must be genuine and made to a non-related third party.
 Otherwise, heirs could “sell” the home for less than what is owed on the reverse mortgage, and FHA Insurance would have to cover the shortfall, making fraud easily possible.